fengjixuchui/Injector-full/README.md

 # Injector-full

-# Purchase Private source code + with eac + be emulator
-- add my discord if interested: skeng#9524
+# Interested in Purchasing the Private source code? add my discord if interested: skeng#9524
-- Reasonable offers
+- Reasonable offers only

 # undetected
 - emulator still working as of 26/11/2022